 Your child’s urine sample may be taken to check for the presence of an infection.

 3. Stool Test

-A stool test may be recommended to check the presence of any bacteria, parasite, or even blood.
+A stool test may be recommended to check the presence of any bacteria, parasites, or even blood.

 4. Blood Test

 The doctor may conduct a blood test to check lead and lipase levels, and the functioning of the liver.